We are launching a new advanced storytelling workshop next week, and there are still spots available for those interested.

 ______________________________

 Our storytelling workshop focuses on the storyteller’s actual performance.
-You are not required to attend a beginner’s workshop, but please know that much of our direct storytelling instruction takes place in the beginner’s class.
+You are not required to attend a beginner’s workshop, but please note that much of our direct storytelling instruction occurs in the beginner’s class.

 Every participant will be expected to tell at least one story during the course of the six classes (and hopefully more).
-We will also be dissecting audio and video of stories from The Moth and other storytelling shows, and I will tell a story at each session and discuss how the story was “built.”
-I will also “work out” stories on the stage (unprepared , allowing for a peek into the initial creative process (as uncomfortable as that may be for me!).
+We will also dissect audio and video recordings of stories from The Moth and other storytelling shows, and I will tell a story at each session and discuss how it was “built.”
+I will also “work out” stories on the stage (unprepared, allowing for a peek into the initial creative process (as uncomfortable as that may be for me!).

-This advanced workshop is designed so that anyone who has taken an advanced workshop already can take this workshop again and expect entirely different content, since the stories will always be different, and the lessons taught are constantly changing.
+This advanced workshop is designed so that anyone who has already taken an advanced workshop can take it again and expect entirely different content, since the stories will always be different and the lessons taught are constantly changing.
 This is being done to meet the request of previous workshop attendees who would like to take another class but felt that there was nothing left for them.

 It will also result in a much more interactive workshop, with greater opportunities to participate.

 Following each story will be an extensive critique in a friendly, non-threatening, low-stakes environment that targets story construction, performance, and revision.
-We will also focus on self-critique and the critiquing of one another, with the goal being to develop better analytic skills.
+We will also focus on self-critique and the critique of one another, with the goal of developing better analytic skills.

 Additional goals include: